James Clavell: Career as novelist

 Clavell returned to novel writing, which was the focus of the remainder of his career.
 He spent three years researching and writing Shōgun (1975), about an Englishman who becomes a samurai in feudal Japan.
-It was another massive best seller.
+It was another massive best-seller.
 Clavell was heavily involved in the 1980 miniseries which starred Richard Chamberlain and achieved huge ratings.

 In the late 1970s he spent three years researching and writing his fourth novel, Noble House (1981), set in Hong Kong in 1963.
-It was another best seller and was turned into a miniseries in 1986.
+It was another best-seller and was turned into a miniseries in 1986.

 Clavell briefly returned to filmmaking and directed a thirty-minute adaptation of his novelette The Children's Story.
-He was meant to do a sequel to Shogun but instead wrote a novel about the 1979 revolution in Iran, Whirlwind (1986).
+He was meant to do a sequel to Shōgun but instead wrote a novel about the 1979 revolution in Iran, Whirlwind (1986).

-Clavell eventually returned to the Shogun sequel, writing Gai-Jin (1993).
+Clavell eventually returned to the Shōgun sequel, writing Gai-Jin (1993).
 This was his last completed novel.